ahadislam1/FoursquareProject/README.md

 # FoursquareProject

-Foursquare app that allows you to check venues.
+Foursquare app that allows you to check venues near you and from afar.

 ## Description

-App allows the user to browse venues located worldwide via the Foursquare API.
-The user has the ability to search through the map through the search view controller.
+This app allows the usesr to browse venues located worldwide via the Foursquare API.
+Users have the ability to search a global map through the search view controller.
 The search vc contains a collection view as well as a tableview that displays an alternate view of the results from the search vc.
-The collection view and the table view segues to a more descriptive view controller that contains more information about the specified venue.
-It also allows the user to see the directions based on the user's current location and the venue's location.
+The collection and table views segue to a more descriptive view controller that contains more information about the selected venue.
+It also allows users to see directions to the venue based on their current location and the venue's location.

 Users can save venues to user-specified collections.
 They can create new collections or add to existing ones.
 Users can delete selected venues from collections as well.